 Sitting behind its sleek, contemporary mother site, Australasia, Sunset by Australasia serves up florals by the bucket load, not only potting them up on the tables but draping them over the walls, t00.
 Boasting an oriental flair, the pretty-in-pink surroundings perfectly complement the cocktail bar‘s delicious menu of Australasian small plates, which include tons of sushi dishes and treats from the Robata grill.
 Sunset by Australasia, 1 The Avenue, M3 3AP.

-One of Manchester’s underrated Italian restaurants, Gusto is beautifully decorated, combining 1920’s art deco-style decor with twinkling trees and foliage.
+One of Manchester’s underrated Italian restaurants, Gusto is beautifully decorated, combining 1920’s art deco-style décor with twinkling trees and botanicals.
 Ahh, Bellissimo.
-The simple-yet-gorgeous decor is accompanied by classic Italian dishes, from pizza to pasta and everything in between.
+The simple-yet-gorgeous décor is accompanied by classic Italian dishes, from pizza to pasta and everything in between.
 Gusto, 4 Lloyd St, M2 5AB.

-Equal parts industrial and botanical, there’s a reason that Evelyn’s has long been one of the Northern Quarter’s favourite brunch spots – and it’s not just because the Asian fusion food is divine.
+Equal parts industrial and botanical, there’s a reason that Evelyn’s has long been one of the Northern Quarter‘s favourite brunch spots – and it’s not just because the Asian fusion food is divine.
 It’s because it just so happens to be pretty, too.
 Filled with hanging plants in all corners with a whole wall filled with potted foliage, Evelyn’s is the perfect place to go if you need a dose of greenery.
 Perfect if you don’t have any yourself.
+Halal-friendly options are available here too.
 Evelyn’s, 44 Tib St, M4 1NB.